infracamp/infracamp/docs/mission/index.md

 years to gain superiority.
 The same applies to programming languages or frameworks: Superiority will take years.
 But superiority is needed to fulfill tasks modern businesses require.

-Most superior programmers therefor won't apply to offers made regarding foreign languages nor frameworks.
+Most superior programmers therefor won't apply to offers made regarding foreign languages or frameworks.
+They want to stay in their scope which makes them inaccessible to rigid companies.

 ## Open source statement